 Turnip – Turnips are easygoing, but benefit from mint and pea companions.

 Vetch – Vetch has long roots that fix nitrogen in the soil, and provide masses of organic matter for tilling under.
 Do not let vetch go to seed, as it will come back strongly.
 The seeds are toxic to chickens.

 Yarrow – Its scent repels aphids, but attracts hoverflies, lady beetles, and wasps that prey on garden grubs.
 The leaves and stems of yarrow contain enzymes that break down rapidly, so it can be added to the compost raw or as a tea to accelerate the heap.
 See also Companion Planting with Umbelifers.

-* Since posting this list, we have been asked to clarify what we mean by "near" in terms of what makes a good or bad neighbour.
+We have been asked to clarify what we mean by “near” in terms of what makes a good or bad neighbour.
 This differs according to the context.
 Plants that are said to repel pest insects need to be planted quite close to the crops they are meant to protect.
 But plants like dill, that are generally attractive to predatory insects, can be planted anywhere in the garden.